john-science/john-science.github.io/x/dice_heist.md

 Zealots are told that Dherm'Gorphyek was the name of a mortal Goblin once.
 That the Dice Goblin is more interested in earthly matters than most gods because he remembers being mortal (or at least tries to).
 He appears in the dreams of the new Zealot and shares with them the full story of his life as a mortal, leading to deification.

 It is not like a god to share his faults, or be personal in any way.
 But perhaps Dherm'Gorphyek is expecting to spend eternity in an inn feasting and gambling with this person, and the barriers are no longer necessary.

+#### The Paths

+If in possession of your Holy Symbol:

+All paths receive **Confidence of the Zealot**: +1 to all Saving Throws

+* **Path of the Gambler** - +3 Persuasion when haggling over the value of an item
+    * Can cast Distort Value for free (no spell slot), once per Long Rest
+* **Path of the Bezerker** - +2 to Death Saving throws (stacks with Confidence of Zealotry)
+    * Can cast Disquise Self for free (no spell slot), once per Long Rest
+* **Path of the Sourcerer** - Once per Long Rest, you can cast any level 1 or 2 spell you know for free (no spell slot), but you have a 100% chance to incur Wild Magic
+    * Can cast Comprehend Languages for free (no spell slot), once per Long Rest

 #### The Mortal Life of Dherm'Gorphyek